 If the Falcons had lost to the Rams, Saturday’s Buccaneers–Panthers game would have been a clean, winner-take-all showdown for the division.
 Instead, Carolina can clinch early, Tampa Bay can win and still be sent home, and Atlanta becomes the division’s unlikely kingmaker.

 Whoever survives the chaos will enter the playoffs as the NFC’s fourth seed and host a wild-card game.
 On paper, that matchup could include the Rams, Seahawks, or 49ers.
-Not exactly a soft landing.
+Not exactly a soft landing, but still a postseason spot nonetheless.

-But the NFC South winner won’t be intimidated.
+Again, the NFC South winner, whoever that is, won’t be intimidated.
 Tampa Bay beat both Seattle and San Francisco during the regular season, while Carolina already handled the Rams.
 Whoever gets in won’t feel like a typical sub-.500 division champ is walking into the postseason blind.